avih75/AzureDevopsTest-Analysis/details.md

 # Get Test Plan Detaily Info

-You can see a fully details of your tests, easly explore them
+You can see a fully details of your tests and its results, easly explore them

 ![Layout Customization](images/B.png)